Essential Guide To Running Your First 100k + 100k Training Plan

 My current weapon of choice is the Coros Apex (here’s my review).

-I offer three different 100k ultramarathon training plans, based on your ability and goals.
-These are Just Finish, Improve, and Compete.
+I offer three different 100k ultramarathon training plans, based on your ability and goals: Just Finish, Improve, and Compete.
 Here’s a quick description of each profile, and links below to access the training plans!

 100k ultramarathon training plan - just finish

-Our Just Finish training plans are for runners who simply want to complete their event.
-If you don’t want to spend all your free time training, and have no specific finishing time in mind, this is the plan for you.
+Our Just Finish training plans are for runners who simply want to complete their event and get to that finish line.
+If you don’t want to spend all your free time training and have no specific finishing time or race pace in mind, this is the plan for you.

 Our Just Finish training plans usually have more rest days and very little speed work (if any); they’re designed to condition your body to complete the distance, but not to win any medals.